Your Guide to Freezing Brownies

 Freezing brownies as an uncut slab is the best method for protecting them from freezer burn and oxidation.
 Since air can only creep into the brownies from the edges of the slab, the center is totally protected from drying out or slight color changes.

-To freeze a whole pan (or a pan short of a slice!), line the pan you’ll bake in with parchment.
+To freeze a whole pan (or a pan short of a slice!), line the pan you’ll bake in with parchment paper.
 Make sure plenty of the paper pokes out above the brownies so it is easy to grab—you’ll use it to remove the baked brownies from the pan.

 If you prefer a brownie to be available at any time—chocolate cravings are real!—freeze them individually.

 Slice cooled brownies and place them in a glass or plastic container in a single layer.
 Cover that layer with wax or parchment paper.
 Press the paper lightly into the top of each brownie to create a better seal.
 Top with another layer of brownies and repeat until the container is full or you run out of brownies.
-Make sure to cover the top layer of brownies with paper, too, to keep them as fresh as possible.
+Cover the top layer of brownies with paper to keep them as fresh as possible.

 How to Thaw Brownies

-Defrosting brownies is a snap!
+Defrosting brownies is a snap.
 Unwrap and set them on a plate on the counter to allow them to come to room temperature.
-(While you wait for them to thaw, check out our advice on freezing cookies.)

-If you just can’t wait for your fudgy treat, pop it into the microwave on 50 percent power for 15-second increments.
+If you just can’t wait for your fudgy treat, pop it into the microwave on 50% power for 15-second increments.
 Don’t let it get too hot—best to test a little nibble first.

 The Best Brownies You're Not Baking Yet